ibm-cloud-docs/appid/access-control.md

-#### Deleting scopes by using the API
+### Deleting scopes with the API
 {: #delete-scope-api}
+{: api}

-You can delete a scope by removing it from your JSON object and making a new PUT request to the `/scopes` endpoint.
+If you no longer need a scope, you can delete it by using the {{site.data.keyword.appid_short_notm}} API.
+To delete a scope, remove it from your JSON object and make a new PUT request to the `/scopes` endpoint.

+When you delete a scope, it is removed from all of the roles that it is associated with.
+{: important}

 1. Change or delete a scope by the following request to the `/scopes` endpoint.
 Be sure to update your scopes JSON object to contain only the scopes that you want to allow.